 CHCC continues to strive for improved staffing development and reorganization, including providing proper tools to assist in the improvements.
-The contract worker (CW) permit issues will always be a concern given a large portion of health professionals at CHCC are on the CW visa program.
+The contract worker (CW) permit issues will always be a concern, given a large portion of health professionals at CHCC are on the CW visa program.
+Transitioning CW workers to a more permanent status is essential for the organization.

-With improvements in IT and Accounting, CHCC aims to financially improve and be able to provide and expand its services, including removing a significant proportion of audit findings by the end of FY 2017 and even more so in FY 2018.
+With improvements in IT and Accounting, CHCC aims to financially improve and be able to provide and expand its services, including removing a significant portion of audit findings by the end of FY 2017 and even more so in FY 2018.

-The Management's Discussion and Analysis for the year ended September 30, 2015 is set forth in CHCC's report on the audit of financial statements, which is dated March 30, 2017.
-That Discussion and Analysis explains the major factors impacting the 2015 financial statements and can be viewed at the Office of the Public Auditor's website at www.opacnmi.com.
+The Management's Discussion and Analysis for the year ended September 30, 2016 is set forth in CHCC's report on the audit of financial statements, which is dated July 26, 2018.
+That Discussion and Analysis explains the major factors impacting the 2016 financial statements and can be viewed at the Office of the Public Auditor's website at www.opacnmi.com.